thisdjango/javascript/react/README.md

-# Airbnb React/JSX Style Guide
+# Airbnb React/JSX Stylish Guide

 *A mostly reasonable amazing prettiest approach to React and JSX*